Goals for the second survey of Ohio dragonflies and damselflies include:

 - to identify species introduced/established in Ohio since the original survey.

 - to determine changes in distribution and abundance, especially rare species

 The Ohio Dragonfly Survey will be accepting photo submissions using iNaturalist.
 You can submit photos to the project via a smartphone or laptop/desktop computer.

 More information can be found on this web-page and the Ohio Dragonfly Survey Project page.
 If you already have photos of Dragonflies and Damselflies on iNaturalist, you can choose to submit them to the project.
 There is no need to re-upload specimens.

 Note: submissions must meet the following criteria in order to be accepted.

-* Entries for iNaturalist must be photos of dragonflies or damselflies taken in Ohio
+* Entries must be photos of dragonflies or damselflies taken in Ohio

 * Photos must be identifiable to species.
 Two or three shots that show key details are extremely helpful.

 * Entries must carry scientific level of data: name of photographer; date photo taken; location as precise as possible.